ChessMax/awesome-programming-languages/README.md

 - [CSL](http://www.edm2.com/index.php/C_Scripting_Language) - The C Scripting Language (CSL) is a programming language available for Windows, OS/2 and UNIX systems.
 CSL follows the C syntax very closely.
 It is used like an interpreter: a program written with an editor can be run directly like any shell script.
 The CSL scripting engine can be integrated into own applications as a macro language.
 CSL offers two programming interfaces: A "C" API for 32-bit C compilers, and C++ class interface for selected compilers.
 - [Cubiml](https://github.com/Storyyeller/cubiml-demo) - Cubiml is a simple ML-like programming language with subtyping and full type inference.
 You can try it out online in your browser [here](https://storyyeller.github.io/cubiml-demo/demo.html).
 - [Curv](http://www.curv3d.org/) - Curv is a programming language for creating art using mathematics.
 It’s a 2D and 3D geometric modelling tool that supports full colour, animation and 3D printing.
+- [Cxy](https://github.com/dccarter/cxy) - Cxy is a statically typed programming language that is transpiled to C. Some of the feature supported by Cxy
+  - Reference counting memory manager
+  - Compile time evaluation
+  - Compound types - tuples, unions, structs and classes
+  - Builtin unit testing framework
+  - Exception handling
+  - Standard library
 - [Cyber](https://github.com/fubark/cyber) - Cyber is a fast, efficient, and concurrent scripting language.
 You can embed it into your applications, games, or engines on desktop or web.
 Cyber also comes with a CLI, so you can do scripting on your computer.
 - [Cyclone](http://cyclone.thelanguage.org/) - Cyclone is like C: it has pointers and pointer arithmetic, structs, arrays, goto, manual memory management, and C’s preprocessor and syntax.
 It adds features such as pattern matching, algebraic datatypes, exceptions, region-based memory management, and optional garbage collection.
 - [Cylvre](https://cylvre-language.github.io/CylvreHome.html) - Cylvre is a strongly typed, programming language with type inference for the JVM.